Student writes of her student-faculty research experience

 Our research changed from something confined to meetings and highlighter marks and tallies, but something discussed internationally.
 Session attendees provided positive feedback: we were onto something that could change the face and future of public debate.

 The spark hasn’t disappeared—it’s grown into a fire, spreading to burn new paths for opportunity and creativity in public debate.
-We continue to fine-tune our research and look to extend it at the fourth annual Ruth Anderson Public Debate coming to campus October 4, 2016.
+We continue to fine-tune and extend our research by participating in the Ruth Anderson Public Debate this past October and in other future debates.